 What We Do » Mission for Youth

-How The Mission helps young people
+How The Mission helps youth

 Disillusioned rangatahi (young people) often look for new ways of being accepted.
-This can lead down a negative or counter-productive path, and cause associations with inappropriate role models and involvement in anti-social activities, crime and drugs.
+This can lead down a negative or counterproductive path, and cause associations with inappropriate role models and involvement in anti-social activities, crime and drugs.

-Mission for Youth provides a comprehensive Alternative Education and life-skills programme for these young people.
+Mission for Youth (MFY) provides a comprehensive Alternative Education and life-skills programme for these young people.
 We aim to provide them with a place of belonging, which offers opportunities to master skills and encourages self-reliance, motivation and generosity.

 What happens at Mission for Youth

+Typically our rangatahi are aged between 13 and 16, and have often grown up experiencing mental health issues, family dysfunction, violence, abuse, or drug and alcohol addiction.
 Through counselling, personal support, advocacy and mentoring, some of Greater Wellington’s ‘high-risk’ youth can address underlying issues in a safe environment.
 Simultaneously, they work to achieve NCEA qualifications, learn new academic and social skills, and build positive relationships.

-Students work through personal plans tailored to their strengths, interests and needs, to achieve meaningful academic and social goals and lasting transformation.
+Students work through personal plans tailored to their strengths, interests and needs, to achieve meaningful academic and social goals, and lasting transformation.
 With the encouragement and guidance of youth workers, they work through important issues and explore future possibilities.
 We also collaborate with a range of external community services and specialists for more comprehensive support; these include Child, Youth and Family, alcohol and drug counsellors, Police Youth Aid, and health education providers.

-Students are encouraged to build on their achievements – by returning to mainstream school, enrolling in on-going education or moving into paid employment – to enable them to progress towards leading productive, positive and fuller lives.
+Students are encouraged to build on their achievements – by returning to mainstream school, enrolling in ongoing education or moving into paid employment – to enable them to progress towards leading productive, positive, and fuller lives.

 How is Mission for Youth funded?